 - Warm crusty bread

-Serve with warm crusty bread on the side to dunk in the sauce!
+- Serve with warm crusty bread on the side to dunk in the sauce - or go all the way with Garlic Bread!
 Optional: garnish with extra fresh thyme leaves or parsley.

-Adding a Cone of Shame is just rubbing salt into the wound, isn’t it?
+Adding a Cone of Shame was just rubbing salt into the wound, isn’t it?